open-contracting/standard-development-handbook/docs/index.md

 For documentation on the Open Contracting Data Standard itself see [http://standard.open-contracting.org/](http://standard.open-contracting.org/)

-It is inteded as a reference for the standard developers to:
+It is intended as a reference for the standard developers to:

 * Document how things currently work
 * Review what needs to improve